 Dr Mary Ann Tsao is the Chairman of the Tsao Foundation, a Singapore-based – but regionally oriented – not-for-profit operational foundation dedicated to aged care and ageing issues.
 Dr. Tsao is a frequent invited speaker at conferences and seminars on ageing, civil society and philanthropy both in Singapore and internationally.
 Most recently, she was one of three international experts invited to address the United Nation's 45th session of the Commission on Social Development to launch the fifth year review of the Madrid International Plan of Action on Ageing (MIPAA+5).Over the past years, Dr. Tsao has served on numerous policy and technical committees in Singapore and internationally.
 For her work on ageing in Singapore, she received the Public Service Medal in 2000 and Public Service Star in 2004.

-Mr Ong Chu Poh, Group Executive Chairman, Econ Healthcare Group, Singapore
+Mr Ong Chu Poh, Executive Chairman & CEO, Econ Healthcare Group, Singapore

 Mr Ong Chu Poh, Founder of ECON Healthcare Group, set up the group's first nursing home in 1987 in Singapore.
 Mr Ong has extensive management experience in both local organisations and MNCs.
 The Group progressed and expanded steadily under his strong leadership and vision for the industry and now has businesses locally and overseas.
 During his younger days, Mr Ong actively participated in youth movement activities.
 At that time, he was appalled by the helplessness of the aged and the poor quality care at the old folks home.
 He aspired to operate nursing homes providing affordable high quality services, and to provide their family the assurance that their loved ones will receive love and meticulous care.
 ECON provides one-stop integrated healthcare services for the elderly and their caregivers in Singapore, Malaysia and China.
 Mr Ong was awarded the Top 10 Entrepreneur of the Year in 2002.
 In the same year, he was awarded The Pingkat Bakti Masyarakat (PBM) or Public Service Medal (PSM) on National Day by the President of Singapore.